-PUBLIC COMMENTS: The Texas Education Agency filed the notice of proposed review of 19 TAC Chapter 228 with the Texas Register following the April 2021 SBEC meeting.
-The public comment period on the proposed rule review began May 28, 2021, and ended June 28, 2021.
-Any comments received will be provided to the SBEC under separate cover prior to the July 23, 2021 meeting.
+PUBLIC COMMENTS: The Texas Education Agency will file the notice of proposed review of 19 TAC Chapter 228 with the Texas Register following the April 2021 SBEC meeting.
+The SBEC will accept comments as to whether the reasons for adopting 19 TAC Chapter 228 continue to exist.
+The public comment period on the proposed rule review begins May 28, 2021, and ends June 28, 2021.
 The SBEC will take registered oral and written comments on this item at the July 23, 2021 meeting in accordance with the SBEC board operating policies and procedures.